-Individuals desiring to purchase a season beach badge shall make application to the Borough of Seaside Heights on a form approved by the Borough Administrator.
+Individuals desiring to purchase a weekly beach badge, season beach badge, or senior beach badge, shall make application to the Borough of Seaside Heights on a form approved by the Borough Administrator.

 Beach badges shall not be resold, bartered, or redeemed for cash.

-Each daily, weekly, and season beach badge constitutes a license to use the beach, which license may be revoked by the Borough Administrator in the event that the licensee misuses the beach badge or otherwise violates any section of this chapter.
+Each daily, weekly. and season beach badge constitutes a license to use the beach, which license may be revoked by the Borough Administrator or his designee in the event that the licensee misuses the beach badge or otherwise violates any section of this chapter.